dceluis/vacocam_render/README.md

 ```

 ## Usage
-Rendering a supervised video is a 3 step process.
+Rendering a supervised video is a multi-step process.

 First, we detect the balls on each frame:
 ```